 "Freedom" and "Thought" viewed together from below the falls on the back side of the pond.

 Commissions always begin with conversations that lead to discovering essential facts about a client and site that will illuminate a conceptual vision.
 The client for this work shares a beautifully landscaped property with her mother, daughter and son in law and their children--four generations.
 As a result, the concept evolved with that as a reference.
-I built the piece by integtrating four large stones, symbolizing the four living generations, crossed by a lintel that supports a group of smaller stones representing the continuation of their family into the future.
+We built the piece by integtrating four large stones, symbolizing the four living generations, crossed by a lintel that supports a group of smaller stones representing the continuation of their family into the future.
 Not yet complete in this image, the sculpture eventually included a bed of several hundred river stones to honor their ancestors.

 Partnership is a recurring theme that guides composition.
 In this commission titled "A Perfect Pair", the first intention was to honor the success of an enduring marriage.
 Other site specific factors always play a role as well.
 A unique challenge here was that the primary viewing spot of the finished sculpture stood15' above, off the back deck of the owners' home which was perched at the top of a steep downward slope into a lush cloud forest landscape.
 As a result, rather than designing commonly from a ground level orientation, the top of the work, normally unseen in a 7' tall sculpture, needed more development.
 This gave opportunity for the reflecting rain pool idea to emerge.